 Thursday, January 5, 2017

 Georgian Bay and North Channel are two bays on the northern edge of Lake Huron.
 Both are large bodies of water, but there are reasons for calling the Great Lakes "great."
 They are so large that they are often called inland seas.
 Freight is still a major industry in the Great Lakes.
 The decision was made to cross back into the United States to Rogers City, Michigan, one of the few places to clear US Customs in Michigan.
-On that crossing the crew encountered commercial traffic.
-From a distance the ship above looked like a freighter, but closer examination noted and odd stern.
-It was actually the tug Samuel de Champlain pushing a barge - an 843 foot long.boat.
+On that crossing, the crew encountered commercial traffic.
+From a distance, the ship above looked like a freighter, but closer examination noted and odd stern.
+It was actually the tug Samuel de Champlain pushing a barge - an 843 foot long barge.

 Lighthouses remain an important navigation aid on the Great Lakes.
-Many are on reefs off shore, which must have been a tough place to live in stormy weather and winters.
+Many are on reefs offshore, which must have been a tough place to live in stormy weather and winters.
 Today they are automated and unmanned.
 This is 40 Mile Point Light, a point on a reef 40 miles east of the Lake Michigan/Lake Huron divide.

-The Michigan cites along Lake Huron not being destinations of interest, more lighthouses are shared.
+The Michigan cities along Lake Huron not being destinations of interest, more lighthouses are shared.
 The Poe Reef Light.
 There are shallows and reefs along Michigan's shore of both Lakes Huron and Michigan, necessitating the navigational aids.